Mac-Ho-Do-Khang/RedBlack-Defense/README.md

-Here’s a polished README with icons to make it visually appealing:

----

 # 🌲 **RedBlack Defense** 🌟

 Welcome to **RedBlack Defense**, a unique blend of serious learning and strategic gameplay!
 This project was created during the **Game Programming course (CO3045)** by me (**Do Khang**) and a fellow student.
 While I handled all aspects of **game development**, my friend contributed by sourcing materials and documentation.